 9.1 Cooperation and Support.
-Wet'suwet'en First Nation will work in partnership with British Columbia and in a timely manner to discuss and seek to resolve issues in relation to any action that might be taken by a Member that is inconsistent with this Agreement.
+Kwaw-kwaw-Apilt First Nation will work in partnership with British Columbia and in a timely manner to discuss and seek to resolve issues in relationto any action that might be taken by a Member that is inconsistent with this Agreement.